oaktree11/doomgeneric_versatilepb/README.md

 # doomgeneric_versatilepb

+Port of Doom to the versatilebp board on QEMU
-The code at in this github repository was used as the basis of the port to doom to the versatilebp on QEMU:
+The code at in this github repository was used as the basis of the port:

 https://github.com/ozkl/doomgeneric.git

 filesystem - added in code for FAT filesystem and malloc mods
 buffered I/O - added in code for buffered I/O
-use

 Use mk to build the versatilebp firmware. mk invokes make.